 - Present an electronic or hardcopy of your road test confirmation notice to the driver examiner.

-- Arrive at the registry agent office or the designated road test location at least 30 minutes prior to the scheduled road test time.
+- Once checked-in, you must arrive at the designated road test location at least 30 minutes prior to the scheduled road test time.
 Late arrivals will not be permitted to take their road tests and will forfeit the testing fees.

 - All forms of distraction such as eating, texting, personal grooming, etc. is prohibited during a road test.

 Passengers or pets are prohibited from riding along during the road test.
 Interpreters can only be involved prior to the commencement of the